-To be judged at a walk, trot and canter both ways of the ring.
-May be asked to perform Tests 1 through 8 10, 11,13 and 14 of the BEF Equitation Rules.
-MAY

-NOT ENTER ANY OTHER EQUITATION CLASS.
-The Malabar Trophy
+To be judged at walk and trot only.
+May be asked to perform Test 1 and 8 of the BEF Equitation Rules.
+MAY NOT ENTER ANY OTHER EQUITATION CLASS.
+The Department of Agriculture and Fisheries Cup

-Class 28 (\$20.00 entry fee) JUNIOR EQUITATION 15 - 18 YEARS (BEF #11)
+Class 25 (\$20.00 entry fee) JUNIOR EQUITATION - LEAD LINE (BEF #EQJ0I)